monika-frei/favnotes-kursHelloRoman/README.md

 ## Setup

-* 'npm start' - to start server
+* 'npm start' - to start server in backend folder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).